Parking in the Lake Louise area

 Banff National Park

-Moraine Lake Road is closed to personal vehicles year round.
+Moraine Lake Road is closed to personal vehicles year-round.

-Parking at Lake Louise Lakeshore
+Parking at the Lake Louise Lakeshore

 Attempting to take your personal vehicle to this iconic destination is not recommended.